 Five arrested following investigation that lead to search warrant of home

-The Charlotte County Sheriff’s Office arrested 5 after obtaining a search warrant through an investigation into suspicious drug activity.
+The Charlotte County Sheriff’s Office arrested 5 people in drug bust in Port Charlotte.

-CCSO served a search warrant after several complaints from neighbors lead to an investigation into a nuisance home.
+CCSO served a search warrant after several online tips about suspicious activity and drug sales at the home on Ennis Terrace.

-The search warrant service involved members of SWAT, Intel and Traffic Units, and detectives with Major Crimes.
+A SWAT team, Intel and Traffic Units, and detectives with the Major Crimes unit all descended on the home.
 There were 9 people in the home, including two children.

-Law enforcement was able to find six handguns, one AR-15 rifle, and one loaded shotgun in the residence.
+Law enforcement seized six handguns, one AR-15 rifle, and one loaded shotgun in the residence.

 Detectives collected marijuana, cocaine, Ecstasy (MDMA), and over $4,100 in cash during their search of the home.